yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 1. Enter the Amazon Machine Image (AMI) ID to use for each [provider region](#regions).

 1. Provide the SSH user and port to use to access the machine image OS.
+Leave this empty to use the [default SSH user](#ssh-key-pairs).

 1. Click **Add Linux Version**.